Skip to main content

 Joining Information

-The 2020 Powder Diffraction & Rietveld Refinement School will be held at Durham University from the afternoon of Sunday 29th March to Thursday 2nd of April 2020.
-You need to be ready to start lectures at 15:30 on Sunday afternoon.
+The 2026 Powder Diffraction & Rietveld Refinement School will be probably be held at Durham University from the afternoon of Sunday 12th April to Thursday 16th of April 2026.
+You need to be ready to start lectures at 15:15 on Sunday afternoon.
 The school timetable will be linked here.
+All the information on this page is subject to change.

 Accommodation, food and evening events will be at Collingwood College.
-The first afternoon and morning sessions will involve lectures and small-group tutorial problems and will be held in the Jimmy Knot hall at Trevelyan College.
+The Sunday afternoon and morning sessions will involve lectures and small-group tutorial problems.
+On Sunday they will be in the Holgate suite adjacent to Collingwood; from Monday they will be held on the Durham science site.
 Afternoon hands-on practical classes will be held in computer labs adjacent to the Chemistry Department.
+You’ll get full information when you register.

 A collation of information about the school, travel and Durham prepared by our conference team for the 2018 school is in the pdf file linked here.
-We may update this!
+We will update this!

-Registration for the school will open at 14:00 in the Collingwood College foyer on Sunday 29/3.
-If you arrive earlier you can collect room keys from the porter’s lodge.
-The first timetabled event is a lecture at 15:30.
-If you have travel difficulties and know that you’ll be late arriving, please contact the porter’s lodge and leave a message for us.
+Registration for the school will open at 14:00 in the Collingwood College foyer on Sunday 12/4.
+If you arrive earlier you can probably room keys from the porter’s lodge.
+If you have travel difficulties and know that you’ll be late arriving, please contact us.
 The college phone number is +44 191 334 5000.
 The final teaching session finishes by 12.30 on Thursday; lunch will then be provided.
+If you need extra accommodation before or after the school please contact Event Durham who can arrange this.

 All teaching material will be provided.
 However you must bring: